bguiz/workshop-rif-first-swarm-website/README.md

 Where to go from here?

 - Update the contents of your website on Swarm
-- Propagate your Swarm webiste to other nodes
+- Propagate your Swarm website to other nodes
 - Register a decentralised domain name for your website on Swarm
-- After registering a decentralised domain name for your website on Swarm, update the contents such that you get the new version at your domain
+  - After this, update webiste contents and point domain at new version
-- Dual deployment of your webiste on both swarm and a centralised web server
+- Dual deployment of your website on both swarm and a centralised web server